adrianmoya/es-docs.behat.org/cookbook/behat_and_mink.rst

     $ behat features/search.feature

-Oh.
+Oh...
 Now Behat tells us that all steps are undefined.
+What's happening there?

-What's happening here?
-It's simple, as we've created our own context class, MinkExtension now doesn't uses it's own bundled context class and Behat uses your very own ``FeatureContext``, which of course doesn't have those Mink steps **yet**.
+As we've created our own context class, MinkExtension stopped using own bundled context class as main context and Behat uses your very own ``FeatureContext`` instead, which of course doesn't have those Mink steps **yet**.
 Let's add them.

-There's multiple ways to bring bundled with ``MinkExtension`` steps into your own context class.
+There's multiple ways to bring bundled with MinkExtension steps into your own context class.
 Simplest one is to use inheritance.
 Just extend your context from ``Behat\MinkExtension\Context\MinkContext`` instead of base ``BehatContext``:

 .. code-block:: php

     <?php

     use Behat\Behat\Context\ClosuredContextInterface,